JTWWilson/resources/Memory.md

 In general there are three levels of CPU cache.
 Cache memory holds the most regularly accessed data or instuctions so that they're more quickly availiable, increasing a computer's performance.

-- **L1** Cache is built into the processor, with a typical size of 64Kb.
+- **L1** 1-3ns Cache is built into the processor, with a typical size of 64Kb.
 This cache is small but exceptionally fast.
-- **L2** Cache was originally separate to the CPU, but in modern computers it is integrated.
+- **L2** 3-10ns Cache was originally separate to the CPU, but in modern computers it is integrated.
 L2 Cache is slower than L1, but generally larger in size - up to 2Mb.
-- **L3** Cache is memory that is situated on the motherboard.
+- **L3** 10-20nsCache is memory that is situated on the motherboard.
 It is slower than the others but has a larger size - up to 8Mb.
 - There are three principles involved in deciding which data are stored in Cache.
   - **Temporal locality** - CPU has accessed some data and is likely to need the same data again soon.
   - **Spatial locality** - CPU has accessed some data and is likely to need data stored close by.